nikbhaladhare2104/Website-building-task/README.md

-Download the Folder
+Clone the repo
+install all the dependency,
+npm install
-Open the folder in vscode or any other suitable code editor download all the dependencies, npm install then run , npm run dev
+then run the command, npm run dev